Signed in as:

 Each piece is one-of-a-kind, formed slowly by hand using traditional techniques and experimental processes.
 Our practice embraces imperfection and earth-based materials as metaphors for the human condition, fragile, resilient, and forever marked by the stories we carry.

 Ritual Objects is not just a studio, but a virtual space for mourning, myth-making, and meaning-making.
-We believe that art has the power to hold grief, and that beautiful, intentional objects can become companions in the rituals of letting go, remembering, and healing.
+We believe that art has the power to transform grief, and that beautiful, intentional objects can become companions in the rituals of letting go, remembering, and healing.

 If you’re looking for someone to walk beside you, create and facilitate ritual, or help make meaning through ceremony or art, I’d be honoured to work with you.